wangyidi/weather-project/README.md

 1. Java 1.8+ for versions
 2. Maven 3.6.0+ for versions
-3. eclipse or Other IDE
+3. Eclipse or other IDE

 == Installation ==